Salai-Pragadeshwaran/CMOS-analog-multiplier/README.md

 # Observations:

 The output is fairly linear with respect to both the inputs within the range -1V to +1V.
 The circuit functions as expected even with frequencies ranging in the order of Gigahertz.
+A tradeoff exists between the overall gain obtained and the linearity of the circuit with respect to each input.

 # Author:
 • Salai Pragadeshwaran B, B.Tech(ECE), National Institute of Technology, Trichy-620015.